 Grade III (anaplastic ependymomas).
 These almost always happen in your brain or skull and typically grow faster than other types of ependymomas.

 Most ependymomas in young kids grow near the base of the brain.
-The majority of spinal tumors happen in those over age 12.
+The majority of spinal tumors affect those over age 12.

-Your doctor may do these tests to help figure out if you have an ependymoma:
+The doctor may do these tests to see if you have an ependymoma:

-Physical exam .
-Your doctor checks your body and asks about your health and medical history.
+- Physical exam .
+The doctor checks your body and asks about your health and medical history.

-Neurological exam.
-Your doctor will have you move around to look at how your brain, nerves, and spinal cord are working.
+- Neurological exam.
+The doctor will have you move around to look at how your brain, nerves, and spinal cord are working.

-MRI (magnetic resonance imaging).
-This scan uses magnets to make detailed pictures of your organs.
+- MRI (magnetic resonance imaging).
+This scan makes detailed pictures of your organs.
 You'll likely get a shot of a dye that collects around cancer cells so they show up better in pictures.

-Spinal tap.
-You'll lie down on your side and your doctor will use a needle to collect fluid from your spine.
+- Spinal tap.
+You'll lie down on your side and the doctor will use a needle to collect fluid from your spine.
 Lab technicians will analyze it for signs of tumors.

-Observation.
+- Observation.
 Because many ependymoma tumors grow slowly, if you don't have symptoms you may not get treated.
-Instead, your doctor may watch your symptoms and follow up with yearly MRIs.
+Instead, the doctor may watch your symptoms and follow up with yearly MRIs.

-Radiation or chemotherapy.
-Even if your surgeon removes all of the tumor, they'll likely recommend chemotherapy or radiation to kill any remaining cancer cells.
-Radiation is riskier for children under age 3 because it raises the chances of growth and developmental problems, so talk to your doctor about the best option for your young child.
+- Radiation or chemotherapy.
+Even if your surgeon removes all of the tumor, they'll likely suggest chemotherapy or radiation to kill any remaining cancer cells.
+Radiation is riskier for children under 3 because it raises the chances of growth and developmental problems.
+Talk to your doctor about the best option for your young child.